-Not convinced.
 What’s your dream car?
-Is it a BMW, which has a great product image synonymous with high quality(and always with amazing photography) The odd thing is, I did a Google search, found published statistics from ‘Reliabilityindex.com’ and they placed BMW 10th from worst out of the main 38 manufacturers.
-Wow!
-BMW has a successful marketing image somewhat out of sync with what owners actually experience; that’s because it’s all about perception – so if it looks high quality… we expect it will be high quality and in our mind the impression is established.
+Maybe an Audi, synonymous with high quality imagery (and always amazing photography) The odd thing is, published statistics from ‘Reliabilityindex.com’ placed Audi 7th worst out of 40 main manufacturers.
+Their marketing creates a quality expectation somewhat out of sync with what owners actually experience.
+It’s all about perception; if it appears to be high quality… we naturally expect it will be high quality.

-Your customers will do their best to rationalize their purchase decisions; quality, functionality, reliability and price; but at the end of the day, ‘Gut feeling’ is what they run with.
+Consumers will do their best to rationalize their purchase decisions; quality, functionality, reliability and price; but at the end of the day, it is often simply ‘Gut feeling’ that they run with.

-I’ve been around a while.
-I’m not into arty stuff for the sake of it.
-I really want New Zealand businesses to grow and look damn good in the process.
-Check out my portfolio pages; the images speak for themselves.A final note to creatives:
+I’m not into arty stuff just for the sake of it.
+A vibe is created when the elements of an image work together and magic happens!
+I simply want New Zealand businesses to grow and look damn good in the process.
+Check out my portfolio; as the images speak for themselves.